Robinx02/nn_minigrad_learn/README.md

 # nn_minigrad_learn
-jus the implementation of minigradient for backpropagation
+justthe implementation of minigradient for backpropagation